g3w-suite/g3w-admin/docs/g3wsuite_administration.md

  * **`Description`:** Description of the project, it will appear at the public portal level.
  * **`Thumbnail (Logo)`:** logo to associate with the project.
 This image will be viewable in the list of projects within the cartographic group

+#### URL alias
+ * It is possible to set an alias for the final part of the map URL.
+Only alphanumeric characters, not white space or special characters.

 #### Options and actions
 These options allow you to define the type of WMS / WFS query to be carried out and the maximum number of results obtainable following a query.
  * **`Max feature to get for query`***: